Paving the way for transitions --- a case for Weyl geometry

 \subsubsection{6.4 A geometrical explanation of quasar distribution?}

-On larger scales the evolution and distribution of quasars deliver already plenty empirical evidence, not so well in agreement with the ``old'' picture.
-Quasar data of the Sloan Digital Sky Survey (SDSS) the 2dF group and others outweigh by far the supernovae observations in number, precision and redshift range \cite{Tang/Zhang:quasars,SDSS:2007}.
-A striking fact is that there is {\em no indication of evolution of metallicity} in quasars or galaxies on the timeline, i.e., in correlation to redshift.\footnote{The observation in \cite{Hasinger/Komossa} of a $z\approx 3.91$ quasar with extremely high metallicity (Fe/O ratio about 3) is, at the moment, not more than an extreme example but already considered as irritating for the standard picture of star, galaxy, and quasar evolution \cite{Cui/Zhang}.}

-Even more striking is the {\em distribution of quasars} in dependence of redshift.
-It shows a distinctive slightly asymmetric bell shape with a soft peak between $z \approx 0.9$ and $1.6$ and at first a rapid, then slackening, decrease after $z \approx 2$ (fig. 1).\footnote{Best data come from the 2dF collaboration and the Sloan Digital Sky Survey \cite{SDSS:2007,Tang/Zhang:quasars}.
+The {\em distribution of quasars} in dependence of redshift shows a distinctive asymmetric bell shape with a soft peak between $z \approx 0.9$ and $1.6$ and at first a rapid, then slackening, decrease after $z \approx 2$ shown in figure 1.\footnote{Best data come from the 2dF collaboration and the Sloan Digital Sky Survey \cite{SDSS:2007,Tang/Zhang:quasars}.
 Here we take the data of SDSS 5th data release; total number of objects 77429 (fig. 1 upper curve), SDSS corrections for selection effects reduces the total number by half \cite{SDSS:2007}; the total number of the corrected collective is 35892.
 The maximum of the corrected distribution is manifestly a little above $z\approx 1$; the authors give $z=1.48$ as the median of the collection. }

 In standard cosmology the regular distribution curve is a riddle which calls for ad hoc explanations of quasar formative factors.
-From our point of view, the distribution pattern would be easy to explain: It is very {\em close to the volume increments of the backward lightcone} with rising redshift in the stable Einstein-Weyl universe (fig. 2).\footnote{The maximum is reached around the equator of the spatial sphere.
+From our point of view, the distribution pattern would be easy to explain: It turns out to be {\em close to the volume increments of the backward lightcone} with rising redshift in the balanced Einstein-Weyl universe (fig. 2).\footnote{The maximum is reached around the equator of the spatial sphere.
 For $\kappa =3H^2$ the equator corresponds to redshift $z_{eq}=e^{H \frac{\pi}{2}(\sqrt{3}H)^{-1} }-1 \approx 1.47$ (\ref{redshift}). }

-The deviation of the SDSS number counts from the calculated curve of the stable Einstein-Weyl universe consists of fluctuations and some remaining, rather plausible, observational selection effects: a moderate excess of counts below $Z=1$ and a suppression of observed quasars above $z \approx 2$.
+The deviation of the SDSS number counts from the calculated curve of the balanced Einstein-Weyl universe consists of fluctuations and some remaining, rather plausible, observational selection effects: a moderate excess of counts below $Z=1$ and a suppression of observed quasars above $z \approx 2$.
 All in all, {\em the curves agree surprisingly well} with the assumption of an {\em equal volume distribution of quasars in large averages} in the stable Weyl universe.